cloudquery/docs/docs/cli/history/configuration.md

 ### Installation

-CloudQuery History needs a a PostgreSQL instance with TimescaleDB extension installed or a TimescaleDB instance (version >= 12).
+CloudQuery History needs a a PostgreSQL (version >= 11) instance with TimescaleDB extension (version >= 2.6) installed or a TimescaleDB instance (version >= 12).
 You can either spawn a local one (usually good for development and local testing) or connect to an existing one.
 For more install options of TimescaleDB see their [guide](https://docs.timescale.com/timescaledb/latest/how-to-guides/install-timescaledb/).

 For local, you can use the following docker command: